Notice: Our Spring Bank Holiday opening times and bin collection arrangements are available for viewing.

 Our practice is to negotiate, where appropriate, improvements to applications in order to improve the quality of the development.
 Where following the initial publicity, changes are made to the proposal which are of significance, those persons who have made representations will be re-notified by letter.

-Where proposals are changed in such a way as to materially affect the character or description of the proposed development, the Head of Planning Services may at his discretion, undertake further publicity, including site notices, press advertisements and neighbour notification again.
+Where proposals are changed in such a way as to materially affect the character or description of the proposed development, the Development Manager may at their discretion, undertake further publicity, including site notices, press advertisements and neighbour notification again.

 How to comment on planning applications